metaBIOlab/metabio/tools/index.md

 title: Resources and Tools
 nav:
   order: 2
-  tooltip: Software, datasets, and more
+  tooltip: Software, datasets, events and more
 ---

 # <i class="fas fa-tools"></i>Resources and Tools